 For less than $50 you can get yourself this 8-cup copper French Press from Bodum.
 With an elegant copper casing and durable glass carafe, you can churn out some great tasting coffee.
-If you want a few more options, make sure to check out this selection of French Press Pots.
+If you want a few more options, make sure to check out this showcase of the best French Press pots.
 Want to know how to make coffee using a French Press, here is a step-by-step brew guide.

 Another popular way to brew great tasting coffee that’s a favorite with coffee geeks the world over is the Chemex.
 The Chemex is a manual pour-over style of brewing coffee that was originally invented in 1941 by Peter Schlumbohm and is still being manufactured to this day out of Chicopee, Massachusetts.

 If you are looking for an American made coffee makers, the Chemex is a great option and will leave you with some change out of a $50 bill.
 Want to know more about the Chemex?
-Make sure to read this Chemex pour over guide.
+Make sure to read this Chemex guide.

 You really can’t go wrong with the AeroPress, and that’s why it’s my personal favorite for under $50.
 You have so much control over your brew, and you can tweak different variables on the fly.
 You’ll never get bored with your coffee by trying an endless supply of AeroPress recipes.

 Invented by Alan Adler (the same person who invented the Frisbee) The AeroPress consists of two plastic polypropylene cylinders, similar in appearance to a syringe.
 Finely ground coffee is added, along with your hot water, the coffee is allowed to steep for an allotted amount of time depending on your recipe and then the coffee is forced through the filter by pressing down on the plunger.

 It’s not as hard as it may sound, check out this AeroPress inverted brew method for step-by-step instructions.